qure_logo.svg

 Privacy Notice

-Review Date: 04th May 2026
+Review Date: 1st July 2026

 This Privacy Notice explains how we use the personal information that Qure.ai Technologies Private Limited, its subsidiaries and affiliates collects or generates both in relation to our Website https://qure.ai/ along with any webpages and portals thereof and our mobile application, products and services (“Privacy Notice”) as updated from time to time.

-Qure.ai Technologies Private Limited, company registration CIN U74999MH2016PTC283891 having its registered office at 6th Floor, Wing E, Times Square, Andheri-Kurla Road, Marol, Andheri (East), Mumbai - 400059, Maharashtra along with its subsidiaries and affiliates (hereafter “Qure”, “we”, “us” or “our”) collects, uses or processes your (“you” or “your” or “Customer” or “User”) personal data.
+Qure.ai Technologies Private Limited, company registration CIN U74999MH2016PTC283891 having its registered office at 6th Floor, Wing E, Times Square, Andheri-Kurla Road, Marol, Andheri (East), Mumbai - 400059, Maharashtra along with its subsidiaries and affiliates (hereafter “Qure”, “we”, “us” or “our”) collects, uses or processes your (“you” or “your” or “Customer” or “User) personal data.
 This Privacy Notice is applicable when you use our Website https://qure.ai/ along with any webpages and portals thereof or the Qure mobile application i.e., QureApp (the “Website” and “Application” respectively) or Qure’s proprietary software including but not limited to qXR, qER, qCT, qScout POqUS, qTrack, AIRA and all its allied renditions, Devices etc. (collectively the “Services”).
 Our Services also include the https://app.qure.ai/ and portal, which is a platform for free trial of our products.

+All definitions in this Privacy Notice shall be interpreted in accordance with applicable data protection laws which refers to the General Data Protection Regulation (Regulation no. 2016/679), the Directive on Privacy and Electronic Communications (Directive 2002/58/EC), and Digital Personal Data Protection Act, 2023 as well as the national implementations and related national legislation.
+All capitalized terms used herein and not otherwise defined are defined as set forth in the Universal Terms and Data Processing Agreement.
 This Privacy Notice shall be construed in accordance with the applicable data protection laws, including but not limited to the Digital Personal Data Protection Act, 2023 (DPDP Act), Data Protection Act, 2018, General Data Protection Regulation (GDPR), Children’s Online Privacy Protection Act (COPPA), Information Technology Act, 2000 (IT Act), the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 (SPDI Rules), and the Health Insurance Portability and Accountability Act (HIPAA).

-By visiting our Website, or using our Application or Services, you acknowledge and accept the data processing described in this Privacy Notice, our Website terms and related documents.
+By visiting our Website, or using our application or Services, you acknowledge and accept the data processing described in this Privacy Notice, our Website terms and related documents.
 We will let you know, by posting on our Website or otherwise, if we make any changes to this Privacy Notice from time to time.
 Your continued use of the Services after notifying such changes will amount to your acknowledgement and acceptance of the amended Privacy Notice.

 We strive to treat your personal information as safely and securely as reasonably possible.
 As described below, your personal data may be collected and used by Qure or disclosed to third parties for use on behalf of Qure.
 This Privacy Notice describes the information we collect about you and what may happen to that information.
 You must be at least 18 years old to have our permission to use our Services.
 Our policy is that we do not knowingly collect, use or disclose Personal data about visitors that are under 18 years of age.